LeonisX/space-trader/README.md

 ## Artifact Quest

 # Quest phases:
-PhaseArtifactTitle=Alien Artifact
-PhaseArtifactMessage=This alien artifact should be delivered to professor Berger, who is currently traveling.
-You can probably find him at a hi-tech solar system.
-The alien race which produced this artifact seems keen on getting it back, however, and may hinder the carrier.
-Are you, for a price, willing to deliver it?
 PhaseArtifactDeliveryTitle=Artifact Delivery
 PhaseArtifactDeliveryMessage=This is professor Berger.
 I thank you for delivering the alien artifact to me.
 I hope the aliens weren't too much of a nuisance.
 I have transferred 20000 credits to your account, which I assume compensates for your troubles.

-# Quest clues:
-QuestArtifact=Deliver the alien artifact to Professor Berger at some hi-tech system.

-# Alerts:
-AlertArtifactLostTitle=Artifact Lost
-AlertArtifactLostMessage=The alien artifact has been lost in the wreckage of your ship.
-AlertEncounterAliensSurrenderTitle=Surrender
-AlertEncounterAliensSurrenderMessage=If you surrender to the aliens, they will take the artifact.
-Are you sure you wish to do that?
-AlertArtifactRelinquishedTitle=Artifact Relinquished
-AlertArtifactRelinquishedMessage=The aliens take the artifact from you.
-AlertEncounterPiratesNotTakeArtifactTitle=Pirates left Artifact
-AlertEncounterPiratesNotTakeArtifactMessage=Pirates are very interested in an Alien Artifact.
-But since no one could say what it is, their leader forbade even to touch him so as not to pick up some unknown infection.");

 # Encounters:
 EncounterHideArtifact=the Alien Artifact